SebastianKersten/Mimoto/README.md

 - It's really easy.
 See this example.
 - An open platform - build addons tools utils adapters
 - External platforms as services that can be connected / addon
-- Complexe datastructuren worden goedkoop
+- Complex data structures become cheap
-- De prijs van complexiteit daalt!
+- The price of complexity decreases!